Buggery Act 1533: 16th-century repeal and re-enactment

-The Act was repealed in 1553 on accession of the staunchly Catholic Queen Mary, who preferred such legal matters adjudicated in ecclesiastical courts.
-However, it was re-enacted by Queen Elizabeth I in 1564.
+The act was repealed in 1553 on accession of the staunchly Catholic Queen Mary, who preferred such legal matters adjudicated in ecclesiastical courts.
+However, it was re-enacted by Queen Elizabeth I in 1562, by the Sodomy Act 1562 (5 Eliz.
+1. c.
+17), "An act for the punishment of the vice of buggery".
 Although "homosexual prosecutions throughout the sixteenth century [were] sparse" and "fewer than a dozen prosecutions are recorded up through 1660 ... this may reflect inadequate research into the subject, and a scarcity of extant legal records."
 In 1631 Mervyn Tuchet, 2nd Earl of Castlehaven, was beheaded because of his rank.
 Numerous prosecutions that resulted in a sentence of hanging are recorded in the 18th and early 19th centuries.

 Even if the charge of sodomy was reduced for lack of evidence to a charge of attempted buggery, the penalty was severe: imprisonment and some time on the pillory.
-"The lesser punishment—to be stood in the pillory—was by no means a lenient one, for the victims often had to fear for their lives at the hands of an enraged multitude armed with brickbats as well as filth and curses ... the victims in the pillory, male or female, found themselves at the center of an orgy of brutality and mass hysteria, especially if the victim were a molly."
+"The lesser punishment—to be stood in the pillory—was by no means a lenient one, for the victims often had to fear for their lives at the hands of an enraged multitude armed with brickbats as well as filth and curses ... the victims in the pillory, male or female, found themselves at the centre of an orgy of brutality and mass hysteria, especially if the victim were a molly."

 Periodicals of the time sometimes casually named known sodomites, and at one point even suggested that sodomy was increasingly popular.
 This does not imply that sodomites necessarily lived in security.

-In Rex v Samuel Jacobs (1817), it was concluded that fellatio between an adult man and an underage boy was not punishable under this Act.
+In Rex v Samuel Jacobs (1817), it was concluded that fellatio between an adult man and an underage boy was not punishable under the act.
 The courts had previously established, in Rex v Richard Wiseman in 1716, that heterosexual sodomy was considered buggery under the meaning of the 1533 Act.

-In light of R v Jacobs, fellatio thus remained lawful until the passage of Labouchere Amendment in 1885, which added the charge of gross indecency to the traditional term of sodomy.
+In light of R v Jacobs, fellatio thus remained lawful until the passage of the Labouchère Amendment in 1885, which added the charge of gross indecency to the traditional term of sodomy.

 The last two Englishmen who were hanged for sodomy were executed in 1835, when James Pratt and John Smith died in front of the Newgate Prison in London on 27 November.